Part 1

 Building and Maintaining a Factor Lens: Crafting a factor lens is complex.
 With countless potential factors, each must be designed to be as independent as possible while providing substantial explanatory power.
 If factors are neither independent nor explanatory, risk analysis can become ineffective or misleading.
 Thus, equal emphasis should be placed on the philosophy of the collective factor lens as well as the selection and construction of individual factors.

 In addition, the process of ingesting, updating, and scrubbing data needed to maintain a factor lens can be expensive, time consuming, and prone to error.
-This makes maintaining a sophisticated factor lens difficult within limited resources or infrastructures such as excel.
+This makes maintaining a sophisticated factor lens difficult with limited resources or tools such as excel.

 Furthermore, the quality of analysis is only as strong as its weakest link.
 Various proxying techniques can address these challenges, facilitating a more robust and comprehensive analysis.